nebulaeonline/microauthd/README.md

 microauthd ships with a full-featured CLI tool called `mad` that:

-- Works with any admin endpoint (via Bearer token or session login)
+- Works with any admin endpoint (via Bearer token; which can be cached for convenience)
 - Allows automation of:
   - User creation, update, deletion, activation, and deactivation
   - Role creation, update, deletion, and assignment
-  - Permission checks
+  - Permission creation, update, deletion & checks
-  - Scope + client management
+  - Full Scope + client management
-- Uses a persistent token store (`~/.mad_token`) for login sessions
+- Uses a persistent token store (`~/.mad_token`) for login sessions; can cache the admin url as well for convenience
 - Designed to be scriptable for CI/CD, provisioning, and test automation

 Example usage: